 - antipsychotic drugs

-Not every person with dementia will need these medications; there are other methods to help manage these symptoms.
+Not every person with dementia will need these medications; other methods exist to help manage these symptoms.
 Some people may need medication for a short period.

 A decision to prescribe these medications should involve a full assessment of the person with dementia, their physical health and well-being.
 A Psychiatrist of Old Age may be introduced to carry out this assessment and help manage the symptoms.
 Areas such as unrecognised pain, eyesight, hearing and dental health should be explored to see if there are any other causes for the behaviour.
 It may be possible that the behaviour results from something in the environment triggering a response.

-Talk to the doctor about daily routines, likes and dislikes so they can build a complete picture and help to identify what is triggering the behaviour.
-There are lots of ways to manage symptoms and behaviours that may emerge, and medication is one option which may or may not be suitable.
+Talk to the doctor about daily routines, likes and dislikes so they can build a complete picture and help identify what triggers the behaviour.
+There are many ways to manage symptoms and behaviours that may emerge, and medication is one option that may or may not be suitable.

 With all medication, it is important to understand what drugs are being prescribed, why they are being prescribed, what benefits they are supposed to bring, and what side-effects may emerge.
 Where possible, it is important for the person with dementia and a trusted person to discuss this with the prescribing doctor.

 If a person with dementia is unable to participate in a discussion about medication, it is vital that their family or carer understand what is being prescribed and why.
 Talk to the doctors and ask questions.
 Ask them to provide information about the medications and to write out dosages and times to take them.
 It is also important to give doctors feedback on any changes experienced when taking the medication, both positive and negative.

 You can talk to your doctor or pharmacist about issues that may arise.
 Your pharmacist may be able to provide the medications in a blister pack or a medication box which arranges medication by day and time or log onto www.dontforget.ie.
 Building a relationship with a pharmacist can be helpful.